blockdeep/libro/src/medium/Avoid_Redundant_Data_Structures.md

 In this example:

 - The `InfoOwner` storage map was deleted to remove storage redundancy.
+Retrieval of the `owner` field can now be performed directly from the `Info` structure within `SomeInfo`, ensuring consistency and reducing maintenance complexity.